 Choosing not to ventilate a crawlspace with outdoor air has two major advantages: energy savings and control and prevention of moisture problems.

-Thermostatically controlled automatic louvers and manually operated louvers are available that can close off the vents when the temperature drops below freezing.
-Although louvers allow ventilation without incurring large energy losses, it is unlikely that such devices can be kept in good working order for the life of the home, and indeed, there are many reports of failures.
-If the devices fail in the open position, they are useless; if they fail in the closed position, the owner will not have ventilation when it is needed.
+Thermostatically controlled automatic louvers and manually operated louvers are available that can close off the crawlspace vents when the temperature drops below freezing.
+Although louvers allow crawlspace ventilation without incurring large energy losses, it is unlikely that such devices can be kept in good working order for the life of the home, and indeed, there are many reports of failures.
+If the devices fail in the open position, they are useless; if they fail in the closed position, the owner will not have ventilation when it's needed.
 Unless a relatively foolproof device is available, or high levels of maintenance are expected, build an unvented crawlspace that is mechanically conditioned instead.

 A membrane on the floor is one of the most effective methods for controlling moisture.
 The membrane can be 6-mil poly, but heavier fiberglass-reinforced poly will better resist traffic and damage from stored materials.
 The membrane will serve as both a vapor retarder and air barrier and, if it is sealed at the edges, will also control soil gases like radon.